 On top of all this, the size of the house is perfect as well.
 This is actually a two-story guinea pig house so there is plenty of room for moving around.
 With all this extra space, there is even room for some extra guinea pig toys.
 The ramp from the top to bottom level is also designed very well.
 Believe it or not, guinea pig ramps are actually a thing and there is more to them than meets the eye.

 The cage is also incredibly sturdy with the latches never coming loose (at least in my experience).

-Side note, the measurements in that photo to the right are in inches, not centimetres!
+Side note, the measurements in that photo to the right are in inches, not centimeters!

 Other People’s Reviews

 On top of that, while the coatings for weatherproofing are helpful, they are by no means and end all be all.
-I recommend keeping this cage under cover or at least try to minimise the exposure to the elements.
-Nothing lasts for ever, but we can always do our best to prevent the natural wearing down of things by taking care of them as best we can.
+I recommend keeping this cage undercover or at least trying to minimize the exposure to the elements.
+Nothing lasts forever, but we can always do our best to prevent the natural wearing down of things by taking care of them as best we can.

-Next up in my list of extra large guinea pig cages, is the two story outdoor hutch made by CO-Z. Weird name for a company right?
+Next up on my list of extra large guinea pig cages, is the two-story outdoor hutch made by CO-Z. Weird name for a company right?
 But you know what, I am not too fussed about the company’s name and more interested in how good of a product they make.
-So lets get into it!
+So let’s get into it!

 Coming in at $140, this option is definitely one of the cheaper choices you can make in terms of extra large guinea pig cages.
 Now, don’t get me wrong, while this house is cheap, it is by no means any less of a quality product.